getkarta/KartaBenchmarkCaseDetails/karta_benchmarks/evaluation_datasets/ecommerce/knowledge_base/domain_knowledge.md

 ### **3. At Sort Center (SORT CENTER)**

 * The package reaches a regional or national sorting hub where it is organized based on its final delivery location.
-* This is a critical transit point where packages are rerouted for efficient distribution.
+* This is a critical transit pqoint where packages are rerouted for efficient distribution.
 * A **DESPATCHED** event occurs when the package moves to the next transit location.

 ### **4. At Delivery Station (DELIVERY STATION)**